What is a Patio Railing?

 4. Pick a Patio Railing Finish That Matches Your Style

 A finish is an important design element to consider.
-The standard finish options for a patio railing system include polished, powder coated, and brushed.
+The standard finish options for a patio railing system include mirror, powder coated, and brushed.

-A polished finish creates a shiny, mirrored appearance that reflects light, resists corrosion, and is easier to clean than any other option.
-The sight of a polished patio railing is frequently all that is needed to close the deal on lavish multi-million dollar homes or posh downtown condominiums.
+A mirror finish creates a shiny appearance that reflects light, resists corrosion, and is easier to clean than any other option.
+The sight of a mirror patio railing is frequently all that is needed to close the deal on lavish multi-million dollar homes or posh downtown condominiums.
 When only the best will do and there is a lot on the line for a huge project, a gleaming, chrome look could make a significant difference.

 Powder Coated Finish